zeebe-io/zeebe-chaos/chaos-days/blog/2024-07-25-Using-flow-control-to-handle-bottlenecked-exporting/index.md

 Eventually, the exporting backlog settles at the configured acceptable backlog.

 ### Actual
-Re-running the same setup, but using the throttling of writes with an acceptable backlog at 100,000  of not exported records, and a limit higher than our processing speed (so has to not impact the this experience), we get the following results:
+Re-running the same setup, but using the throttling of writes with an acceptable backlog at 100,000  of not exported records, and a limit higher than our processing speed (so has to not impact the experience), we get the following results:

 ![number-of-records-not-exported-post-throttling](number-of-records-not-exported-post-throttling.png)